Max Fordham House

 People, and the things they do, generate heat all the time.
 This should be enough to keep warm inside a home on a freezing, overcast day.
 Achieving this means that a building is sustainable.
 This is the first premise of the design of Max Fordham’s house.

 Designed and built in collaboration with Max, bere:architects, Price & Myers and Bow Tie Construction, this three-bedroom Passivhaus home is an exemplar of collaboration, innovation and solution-focused design.
 Set in a tight, urban infill site, previously Max’s garden, the project shows what is possible and achievable as a technical concept for the housing sector.
+Following completion, it became the first home in the UK to achieve net zero carbon, in line with the UKGBC's Framework.

 “An important test bed project for a lifelong environmental innovator”